westonkl/InterviewPrep/README.md

 ### Analysis types

 **Univariate analysis** is the simplest and easiest form of data analysis where the data being analyzed contains only one variable.
-- Example - Studying the heights of players in the NBA.
+- Example: Studying the heights of players in the NBA.
 - Univariate analysis can be described using Central Tendency, Dispersion, Quartiles, Bar charts, Histograms, Pie charts, and Frequency distribution tables.

 **Bivariate analysis** involves the analysis of two variables to find causes, relationships, and correlations between the variables.
-- Example – Analyzing the sale of ice creams based on the temperature outside.
+- Example: Analyzing the sale of ice creams based on the temperature outside.
 - The bivariate analysis can be explained using Correlation coefficients, Linear regression, Logistic regression, Scatter plots, and Box plots.

 **Multivariate analysis** involves the analysis of three or more variables to understand the relationship of each variable with the other variables.
-- Example – Analysing Revenue based on expenditure.
+- Example: Analysing Revenue based on expenditure.
 - Multivariate analysis can be performed using Multiple regression, Factor analysis, Classification & regression trees, Cluster analysis, Principal component analysis, Dual-axis charts, etc.

 ### Hypothesis Testing:
-a hypothesis that is testable on the basis of observed data modelled as the realised values taken by a collection of random variables.[1]
+a hypothesis that is testable on the basis of observed data modelled as the realised values taken by a collection of random variables.
 A set of data is modelled as being realised values of a collection of random variables having a joint probability distribution in some set of possible joint distributions.
 The hypothesis being tested is exactly that set of possible probability distributions.

 A **statistical hypothesis** test is a method of [statistical inference](https://en.wikipedia.org/wiki/Statistical_inference).
 An alternative hypothesis is proposed for the probability distribution of the data, either explicitly or only informally.
 The comparison of the two models is deemed statistically significant if, according to a threshold probability—the significance level—the data would be unlikely to occur if the [null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) were true.
 A hypothesis test specifies which outcomes of a study may lead to a rejection of the null hypothesis at a pre-specified level of significance, while using a pre-chosen measure of deviation from that hypothesis (the test statistic, or goodness-of-fit measure).
 The pre-chosen level of significance is the maximal allowed "false positive rate".
 One wants to control the risk of incorrectly rejecting a true null hypothesis.